Kill0geR/KeyloggerScreenshot/README.md

 * DO NOT USE THIS TO ATTACK SOMEONE FOREIGN.
 I BUILD IT FOR EDUCATIONAL PURPOSES.

-* Simulation_code.py wont work properly on Virtual Machine
+* Simulation_code.py won't work properly on Virtual Machine

 * Server will shutdown automatically after everything has been sent to the server.

+* Timer can't be removed (THIS WAS BUILT FOR EDUCATIONAL PURPOSES.
+THAT'S WHY THERE IS A TIMER SO NOBODY CAN ABUSE THE KEYLOGGER)

 Change Log
 ==========